Sponsored by Visit Denmark

 We got every other dish from Studio and Hertog Jan.
 Starting off with a total of eight snacks, followed by six main courses and two desserts and ending with petit four and coffee.
 I had seen a few of Torsten Vilgaard’s dishes before, but they all looked and tasted even better this time.
 The cooking of Gert de Mangeleer is not far from the new Nordic style either.
 A lot of vegetables, herbs and edible flowers are used, and he cares deeply about regional and seasonal food – just like Danish chefs.
 His style is very modern with some crazy combos of ingredients that make it really interesting.

-At this magnificent evening with Studio & Friends, we got some incredible snacks from both Torsten Vildgaard and Gert de Mangeleer.
+On this magnificent evening with Studio & Friends, we got some incredible snacks from both Torsten Vildgaard and Gert de Mangeleer.
 Studio’s crispy potato discs filled with smoked cod roe was the first bite and one of the highlights.
 The dish was already beautiful last summer, but now it had an extra element with a consistency that makes it stand out even more.
 Hertog Jan demonstrated how much flavor their homegrown tomatoes have, both in the avocado dish with dried tomato dust and in the clear tomato water poured over the bell peppers with goat cheese.

 I loved that Torsten served the traditional Danish puffed pancakes called “æbleskiver” as a savory snack.
 The spreading was a sort of lumpfish roe en surprise, possibly inspired by Søllerød Kro.
-That wasn’t even the main bread serving, which came later on as two types: A rare black malted flatbread shaped as an envelope, and the most wonderful, crispy and soft sourdough bread.
+That wasn’t even the main bread serving, which came later on as two types: A rare black malted flatbread shaped like an envelope, and the most wonderful, crispy, and soft sourdough bread.
 Gert continued his impressive snack servings with combinations like potato and vanilla, foie gras and Coca-Cola, and caviar and yuzu.

 I often find that the main courses are the most traditional and boring part of a meal, but in this case, the show just continued at a highly creative level.
-Chef Vildgaard’s spectacular looker of a dish with witch carre had such a rich taste and incredibly soft texture.
+Chef Vildgaard’s spectacular looking dish with witch carre had such a rich taste and incredibly soft texture.
 One of chef de Mangeleer’s dishes stood out as clearly Asian-inspired: a lovely dim sum serving with langoustine, butternut, and mango.

 The fact that the presentation of the duck dish reminded me of the classic Oops!
-I dropped the lemon tart from Osteria Francescana in Modena, probably says more about the visual power of Netflix’s Chef’s Table than the inspiration of Hertog Jan.
+I dropped the lemon tart from Osteria Francescana in Modena, which probably says more about the visual power of Netflix’s Chef’s Table than the inspiration of Hertog Jan.
 A superb dish in any case!
 Studio’s restaurant manager Alexander Berntsen poured the wines and guided us through the meal from start to finish.
 A great find of a guy, whom I believe will complement Torsten Vildgaard well.
 I can’t wait to go back and have the full meal at Studio again, and I have definitely put Hertog Jan on my must-visit map.
 Hopefully this year!

 Who would you like to see next at Studio & Friends?
 Please share in a comment below.